Ad Code

 History Of The Katana

 The same year the first Minikata Katana was forged is still being determined.
-But one thing is carved in stone, and it was meant to be an improvement of what was then one of the most popular and feared blades, the Samurai sword.
+But one thing is carved in stone, and it was meant to improve what was then one of the most popular and feared blades, the Samurai sword.

 It’s said to have been around 734 A.D. that the curved design of the Katana was fashioned differently from its former predecessor, which was of a perpendicular-blade make.
 Some variations of these blades were double-edged and took their inspiration from Chinese swords.